louity/MQGeometry/README.md

 ## Examples

 Scripts `double_gyre.py`, `vortex_shear.py`, and `vortex_wall.py` run resp. double gyre, Rankine vortex shear instabiltiy, and vortex-wall interaction numerical experiments.

+## Acknowledgments

+Louity acknowledges the support of the ERC EU project 856408-STUOD for the development of this package.